This simple, DIY wood planter box is a perfect project for the DIY beginner and will look so cute on your front porch or

 Take 2 of the 1 x 6 boards @ 17 3/4 inches each and place them next to each other.

-3. If you want to make sure the panels are extra secure, screw in a screw to the back side of the panels through the 1 x 6 into the 1 x 3, but make sure not to break through the other side!
+If you want to make sure the panels are extra secure, flip it over and screw a screw into the back side of the panels through the 1 x 6 into the 1 x 3, but make sure not to break through the other side!
 I used 1 1/4 inch wood screws.

 4. Use the Kreg Jig to put 2 pocket screw holes in the back side of each panel, underneath the 1 x 3 part.

 Note: Make sure to adjust the Kreg Jig and the Kreg Jig screw tool to the depth of your board, which would be 3/4 inch in this case.

 I measured up 4 inches from the bottom of the legs for placement of the side panel.

 6. Add the 1 x 3 cleats @ 11 inches to the inside of two of the panels.
 I measured 7 1/2 inches down from the top to place my cleats, because that’s how big the plant is that I’m using.
 But you would want to make sure your plants will fit in yours, so adjust for what you’re doing.

 Measuring 7.5 inches from the top, screw one cleat into the inside of the panel.
 Repeat with another panel.

 8. Add the remaining side panels to the legs with pocket hole screws and panels you just created.